frehelfer/100DaysOfSwiftUI/P01-Challenge/README.md

-# Project 01 - 💰 WeSplit
+# Project 01 - 📏 Convert

 **Purpose of the App :**

-A mobile app that makes it easy to split the account with other friends and calculates tips.
+A mobile app that does unit conversions like Meters to Miles or Celsius to Fahrenheit.

 ##

 **Features Used :**

-Form, Section, NavigationView, TextField, Picker, ForEach, @State
+Form, Section, TextField, NavigationView, Picker, ForEach, @State Dimension, UnitLenght, UnitDuration, UnitTemperature, UnitMass

 ##